Xon/XenForo2-ReportImprovements/upload/src/addons/SV/ReportImprovements/_no_upload/README.md

   - Report Alerts include the title of the report.
 - Links Warnings to reports.
   - Visible from the warning itself, and when issuing warnings against content.
+- Link reply bans to reports
+  - Log reply bans into report system
+  - Optional Issue a reply-ban on issuing a warning (default disabled)
 - Link Reports to Warnings.
   - Logs changes to Warnings (add/edit/delete), and associates them with a report.
 - Automatically create a report for a warning.